harold-js/harold-website/src/docs/troubleshooting.md

 ### Build succeeds locally but fails on hosting

 **Symptoms:**
-`npm run build` works locally but fails on Netlify/Vercel/GitHub Actions.
+`npm run build` works locally but fails on your static host or CI provider.

 **Solution:**
 1. **Check Node version:** Ensure hosting uses Node 24+